aaronbenny0506-lang/ai-support-desk/obstacle_log.md

-**Fix:** rather than let a network-less run crash or produce nothing, `classify_ticket()` retries a few times and then falls back to a small rule-based `heuristic_classify()` (simple keyword matching for category and urgency) so the rest of the pipeline — parsing, validation, summary generation — could still be exercised end-to-end.
+**Fix:** rather than let a network-less run crash or produce nothing, `classify_ticket()` retries a few times and then falls back to a small rule-based `heuristic_classify()` (simple keyword matching for category and urgency) so the rest of the pipeline, parsing, validation, summary generation — could still be exercised end-to-end.
 Every result records its `"source"` (`"llm"` or `"fallback_heuristic"`) and, when it fell back, the `"error"` that caused it, so nothing is silently mislabeled as a real model